Consultation

 Established standards

-Adherence to established standards such as DIN ISO 5725 and VIM is essential to ensure the comparability and reliability of measurements.
-These standards define the requirements for measurement procedures, measuring instruments, and the evaluation of measurement results.
-Compliance with these standards helps to minimise systematic errors and increase the accuracy of assessments.
+Adhering to established standards such as DIN ISO 5725 and VIM is essential to ensure the comparability and reliability of measurements.
+These standards define the requirements for measurement procedures, measurement instruments, and the evaluation of measurement results.
+Compliance with these standards helps to minimize systematic errors and to increase the assessment accuracy.
 The ISO 9000 family provides a framework for improving product and service quality.

 Calibration and traceability

 The calibration of measuring instruments and the traceability of measurements to international standards are crucial to ensure the comparability and reliability of measurements.
-Through calibration, measuring instruments are adjusted to minimise systematic errors.
-Traceability ensures that the measurements can be traced back to internationally recognised standards.
-This is especially important when assessments need to be compared by different parties.
+By calibration, measuring instruments are adjusted to minimize systematic errors.
+Traceability ensures that measurements can be linked to internationally recognized standards.
+This is particularly important when assessments by different parties need to be compared.
 Further information can be found on the Wikipedia page on accuracy.

-The requirements for assessment accuracy vary depending on the discipline and field of application.
-In metrology, manufacturing technology, and trend research, there are different focuses and methods to ensure accuracy.
-Understanding these differences is crucial for selecting the appropriate procedures and technologies for the respective application.
+The requirements for assessment accuracy vary depending on the discipline and area of application.
+In metrology, manufacturing technology, and trend research, there are different focuses and methods for ensuring accuracy.
+Understanding these differences is crucial to selecting the appropriate procedures and technologies for the respective application.

 Metrology